 Insights by Simon

-This article has been co-written with SDLT expert John Shallcross.
-Simon Burge, a family law expert, takes a look at the use of a "living together agreement" in connection with...Read More
+Simon Burge, a family law expert, takes a look at the use of a "living together agreement" in connection with a joint borrower mortgage for an unmarried couple, where only...Read More

 In the recent Supreme Court decision in the matter of an application by Siobhan McLaughlin for Judicial Review (Northern Ireland) UKSC 48, the UK's highest court took a big...Read More